55 Ways to Save Money on Internet Safety: The DEFINITIVE Guide

 29. Get a VPN on your portable devices to negate the risk of public hotspots

 Alternatively, don’t use mobile traffic at all!
 Today, there’re plenty of free public Wi-Fi hotspots.
 However, it comes with a risk, as they are not very secure.

-Luckily, if you bought a VPN that allows several simultaneous connections as we recommended in the previous section, you can negate that risk (somewhat) by using the VPN on your portable devices.
+Luckily, if you bought a VPN (as reliable as ExpressVPN) that allows several simultaneous connections as we recommended in the previous section, you can negate that risk (somewhat) by using the VPN on your portable devices.
 See, it all just adds up!

 30. Disable syncing to keep your data private